 - This selection is hardy from USDA Zones 5-10.

-- It should be planted in Full Sun to Partial sun for ideal results.
+- It should be planted in Full Sun to Part Shade for ideal results.

 - Water your new plantings 2-3 times per week for the first growing season.
 After it's completely established in your landscape, it will prove itself to be notably water-wise.